-In Spring 2014, I co-teach ECE 18-640: Foundations of Computer Architecture, a new graduate-level computer architecture course.
+I am on sabbatical for the Fall 2014 semester.
+In Spring 2014, I co-taught ECE 18-640: Foundations of Computer Architecture, a new graduate-level computer architecture course.
 Until spring 2011, I regularly taught ECE 18-447: Introduction to Computer Architecture.
 (Other courses I have taught.)

 - The 3rd Workshop on the Intersections of Computer Architecture and Reconfigurable Logic (CARL 2013) (co-located with MICRO 2013)